cedar-policy/rfcs/text/0003-placeholders-in-conditions.md

 # Alternatives

+## Type annotations

 One obvious alternative would be to annotate placeholder variables with types so that templates can be validated without knowing particular linkages.
 For example, we might rewrite the example above to be:
 ```
-template ?user:User, ?resourcebound:DeviceGroup
+template (?user:User, ?resourcebound:DeviceGroup)
 permit(principal, action, resource)
 when {
      ?resourcebound in resource
   && principal in ?user.delegates
 };
 ```
 Here we have added `:User` and `:DeviceGroup` type annotations to the introduced variables.
-The validator can treat `?user` and `resourcebound` as respectively having these types when considering this template, e.g., to make sure that `?user` truly does have a `delegates` attribute.
+The validator can treat `?user` and `?resourcebound` as respectively having these types when considering this template, e.g., to make sure that `?user` truly does have a `delegates` attribute.

 We could also allow the appearance of `?principal` and `?resource` in the list of variables, in order to give them types as well.
-As of now, this is probably not necessary because the types of these placeholder variables can be inferred from the schema (based on entity type given to `principal` and `resource` during "cross product" validation, and respectively the `memberOfTypes` portions of those entity types).
+Doing so is probably not necessary, however, because the types of these placeholder variables can be inferred from the schema (based on entity type given to `principal` and `resource` during "cross product" validation, and respectively the `memberOfTypes` portions of those entity types).

 This alternative is more work to implement and more effort for users, but mitigates the drawbacks mentioned above.

+## Use type parameter syntax

+Rather than write `template (?user, ?resourcebound) permit ( principal, ...)` an alternative would be to write `permit<?user,?resourcebound>( principal, ...)`.
+Using the `<...>` notation resembles parameterization on types used in other languages, as with C++ templates and Java generics.

+The benefit of this syntax is that (1) it does not introduce a new keyword (`template`); (2) a normal policy looks closer to a "template" without parameters; and (3) it follows conventions similar to previous languages.
+I don't know if the parser would be any harder to write with this alternative syntax.